 The Definitive Guide to Org Charts

 Naturally, you may wonder why we are including information that you can use to build charts yourself.
 You may even ask why we are listing other org chart research firms in addition to us.
-We know what kind of information we’d want if we were trying to get our hands on org charts of companies that we wanted to study.
-We’d want the information necessary to figure out how to get the org charts we need.
-What follows is everything you need to know to build or buy company org charts.
+The answer: we know Intellerati may not be the right choice for every company, every time.
+And we want you to have all the information necessary to figure out how to get the org charts you need.
+What follows is everything you need to know to build or buy company organizational charts.

 Org charts are simple but powerful things.
 They give you line-of-sight into an organization, whether it is a direct competitor, a company in an adjacent industry, or another kind of organization entirely.
 Put another way, org charts serve as a kind of treasure map, only the treasures you discover are precious competitive insights that few others have.